MongkonTho/Project_1/README.md

 ## Background and Overview
 ### Business Problem
-An insurance company has experienced increasing customer churn over the past year (YYYY=YYYY.
+A Brazilia e-commerce platform of Olist Store  has experienced increasing customer churn over the period between 2016 and 2018.
 Customer acquisition costs continue to rise, making customer retention a strategic priority.
 Management wants to understand which customers are leaving, why they are leaving, and what actions can reduce churn.

 ### Business Questions
-1) What is the current customer churn rate?
+1) What is the trend of customer churn rate?
 2) How much revenue is being lost due to customer churn?
 3) Which customer segments have the highest risk of churn? and which ones generate the highest customer lifetime value (CLV)?
 4) What factors contribute to customer churn?